PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Benchmarks

 \subsection{Semantic Segmentation}

-\paragraph{Task description.} Semantic segmentation in images aims to train models capable of predicting each pixel's class.
+\myparagraph{Task description.} Semantic segmentation in images aims to train models capable of predicting each pixel's class.
 Thus, we provide annotated ground truth data that assigns each pixel to the class soil, crop, or weed.
 Consequently, an approach for this task needs to provide dense predictions assigning each pixel to one of the before-mentioned classes.

-\paragraph{State of the Art.} Semantic segmentation is a classical task that was first mainly tackled using conditional random fields~\cite{ladicky2009iccv, kraehenbuehl2011nips} to exploit the neighboring structure of images.
-With the advent of deep learning and the success in image classification~\cite{krizhevsky2012nips}, dense prediction tasks are nowadays mainly tackled by encoder/decoder architectures~\text{\cite{long2015cvpr-fcnf,badrinarayanan2017pami}} with skip connections pioneered by~\text{U-Net}~\cite{ronneberger2015micc}.
-Recently, refined architectures add larger context~\cite{chen2018pami,chen2017arxiv,chen2018eccv} and multi-resolution processing~\cite{sun2019arxiv-hrfl} or rely on Transformers~\cite{vaswani2017neurips} for the encoder~\cite{xie2021neurips, cheng2021neurips, tao2020arxiv}.
-We refer to surveys for an overview of recent developments~\cite{asgari2021air, lateef2019neuroc}.
+\myparagraph{State of the Art.} Semantic segmentation is a classical task that was first mainly tackled using conditional random fields~\cite{ladicky2009iccv, kraehenbuehl2011nips} to exploit the neighboring structure of images.
+With the advent of deep learning and the success in image classification~\cite{krizhevsky2012cacm}, dense prediction tasks are nowadays mainly tackled by encoder/decoder architectures~\cite{long2015cvpr-fcnf, romera2017tits, ronneberger2015micc}.
+Recently, refined architectures add larger context~\cite{chen2018pami,chen2017arxiv} and multi-resolution processing~\cite{sun2019arxiv-hrfl} or rely on Transformers~\cite{vaswani2017neurips} for the encoder~\cite{xie2021neurips, cheng2021neurips}.
+We refer to surveys~\cite{asgari2021air, lateef2019neuroc} for an overview of recent developments.

 In the agricultural domain, most approaches~\cite{lottes2018ral,lottes2017jfr,milioto2018icra} follow the development and adopt the pipelines to account for the row structure~\cite{lottes2018ral} or leverage additional background knowledge to cope with less labeled data~\cite{milioto2018icra}.